-- A. Qualifications, experience, and expertise of staff assigned to the project. - B. Past and/or present specific experience in successfully executing the same or similar project. - C. Specific collaborations on the same or similar projects - D. History of participation in the District's continuum of care for victims/survivors (if applicable) - E. Agency Organizational Chart, clearly indicate proposed program staff and leadership - F. Past programmatic or administrative experience with OVSJG (if applicable).
+- A. The qualifications, experience, and expertise of staff assigned to the project. - B. Past and present specific organization experience in successfully executing the same or similar project. - C. Education, training, collaborations and/or supports identified to assist the applicant and ensure startup and successful execution of the project as proposed. - D. Methods that will be used to differentiate TRCEP services from other initiatives/programs operated by the organization - E. History of collaborating with community stakeholders to develop and implement crime victim services - F. If applicable, explain past programmatic or administrative experience with OVSJG.

-Job descriptions, contractor agreements, resumes, letters of support, and/or MOUs should be included as attachments.
+Job descriptions, resumes, and any supporting reports, awards, certifications, or references should be included as attachments and should not be described in this section.